Best things to do in Tokyo: A 2026 travel guide

 As you wander through the gardens, you’ll see traditional Japanese landscaping, historic ruins, and scenic pathways perfect for photography.

-Maintained with that infamous Japanese precision, this garden oasis is open year-round and one of the best free things to do in Tokyo, Japan.
+Maintained with Japanese precision, this garden oasis is open year-round and is one of the best free things to do in Tokyo, Japan.

 Unique experiences in Tokyo

 With so many things to do in Tokyo, it’s hard to break from the mold.
-Here are some unique experiences to elevate yours to the trip of a lifetime.
+Here are some unique experiences to elevate your Tokyo trip to a trip of a lifetime.

 Capsule hotels